Tacitus favored in Belmont; Preakness winner 2nd choice

+NEW YORK — Winning the Preakness wasn’t enough to make War of Will the Belmont Stakes favorite.

+In fact, being the only colt to run in all three Triple Crown races really didn’t earn him the respect one would expect.

-NEW YORK — Tacitus was made the slight favorite over Preakness winner War of Will in a Belmont Stakes that wraps up a whacky Triple Crown.
+Well-rested Tacitus was made the slight favorite over the hard-working War of Will in a Belmont Stakes that wraps up a whacky Triple Crown.

 Tacitus and War of Will got the outside No. 10 and 9 post positions, respectively, on Tuesday in the draw at Citi Field, but those should not be a problem in the 1 1/2-mile race on Saturday at Belmont Park.